Howard J. Buss, Composer News

 Soundscapes for alto sax (doubling on tenor sax) and drum set was performed by saxophonist Dr. Barry McGinnis, and percussionist Dr. Cory High on January 15, 2024 during the Conference of the National Association of College Wind and Percussion Instructors (NACWPI) hosted by the Frost School of Music of the University of Miami in Florida.

-Midnight Omen for solo saxophone and Cadenzas and Interludes #1 for violin and alto sax both received their Europan premieres on November 28, 2023 by saxophonist Emma Nicòle Pigato and violinist Giovanni Scarpa in Crocetta del Montello in Italy as part of Università Popolare.
+Midnight Omen for solo saxophone and Cadenzas and Interludes #1 for violin and alto sax both received their European premieres on November 28, 2023 by saxophonist Emma Nicòle Pigato and violinist Giovanni Scarpa in Crocetta del Montello in Italy as part of Università Popolare.

 Alien Loop de Loops for horn and electronic recording by was performed by Alec Chinnery on November 19, 2023 in the McIntyre Recital Hall of the University of Central Washington in Ellensburg.